Frequently Asked Questions

 Groceries and household supplies: 1500 pesos a week.
 Cooking at home 5 days a week.

-Where can i buy bottled water?
+Where can I buy bottled water?

 Bottled water is available in various sizes in all stores.
 You can get home delivery from Santorini, Jocotepec, and Bonafont.
-Large 20 litre bottles cost approximately 30 pesos each.
+Large 20 litre bottles cost approximately 38 pesos each.

-where can i meet people from north of the border?
+Where can I meet people from north of the border?

 The Lake Chapala Society is the best place to go to get yourself acclimated when you arrive in Ajijic.